martinopiaggi/summarize/README.md

 - Support auto-generated captions (YouTube) and Whisper transcription

 ## Use Cases
 - Quick summaries of lengthy videos with timestamps
 - Efficient note-taking with key point capture
 - Grammatically correct video transcripts
+- Extracts wisdom from any video content that can be translated into text

 [Example Summary](Video%20summaries%20examples/ngvOyccUzzY_captions_FINAL.md)